 Once you’ve obtained the contaminant and mineral-free water produced by reverse osmosis, you are now able to regulate the water profile to best match your fish’s needs.
 Three of the most important parameters of aquarium water chemistry are general hardness (GH), carbonate hardness (KH), and the pH balance of the water.
 In general, most fish will favor either a softer, acidic environment or harder and more alkaline waters.

-Why is general hardness (GH) important in your aquarium?
+Why is general hardness (GH) important in an aquarium?

 The general hardness of your aquarium water is the measurement of your water’s calcium and magnesium content.
 The more minerals present in the water, the harder the water will be.
 As water journeys through the earth’s layers toward underground aquifers, it passes through rocks like gypsum and limestone.
 Water, a universal solvent, will dissolve minerals from these calcium and magnesium-rich rocks.
 The hardness of your municipal or well water supply will vary depending on the regional make-up of the earth’s crust.